xtanaa001/academic-kickstart/content/authors/admin/_index.md

 # My research centers on the development of online/distributed algorithms and economic incentives to cope with dynamic and possibly strategic user behaviors in networks of various types.

 # I am interested in [algorithms and economics of networks](/research), with particular focus on [communication and energy networks](/research/#projects).

+# My research can be summarized by three keywords: **networks**, **algorithms**, and **economics**.
+# rom online algorithms, distributed algorithms, and algorithmic game theory.

+# My research centers on optimizing the performance of networks in the presence of private data held by self-interested agents, using tools from mathematics, computer science and economics.

+# I am interested in online algorithms, distributed algorithms and algorithmic game theory.
+My research centers on optimizing the performance of networks in the presence of private data held by self-interested agents.
+My research features online algorithms, distributed algorithms and algorithmic game theory,
+# **communication and energy networks** understanding how networks address computational challenges emerging from the presence  using tools from online/distributed algorithms and algorithmic game theory/mechanism design I am particularly interested in online algorithms and algorithmic game theory, with their applications.
+Some applications [communication and energy networks](/research/#projects).
 ---

 I am currently a Postdoctoral Fellow at the Dept. of Electrical & Computer Engineering, [University of Toronto](http://someurl), hosted by Prof. [Alberto Leon-Garcia](https://www.nal.utoronto.ca/).

 I received my Ph.D. degree in Electronic and Computer Engineering from [Hong Kong University of Science and Technology](https://www.ust.hk), advised by Prof. [Danny H.K.
 Tsang](https://eetsang.home.ece.ust.hk/).
 From Oct.
 2015 to April 2016, I was also affiliated with the School of Engineering and Applied Science, [Harvard University](https://www.harvard.edu/), hosted by Prof. [Na (Lina) Li](https://nali.seas.harvard.edu/).

+My research centers on developing **algorithms** and **incentives** for **networked environments** in the presence of private data held by self-interested users/agents.